tttmmmyyyy/fixlang/Std.md

 ### `advance : Iterator a -> Option (a, Iterator a)`

-Get next value and next iterator.
+Gets next value and next iterator.

 ### `append : Iterator a -> Iterator a -> Iterator a`

-Append an iterator to a iterator.
+Appends an iterator to a iterator.
 Note: Since `iter1.append(iter2)` puts `iter2` after `iter1`, `append(lhs, rhs)` puts `lhs` after `rhs`.

 ### `bang : Iterator a -> Iterator a`

-Evaluate all elements of iterator.
+Evaluates all elements of iterator.
 TODO: add test

 ### `count_up : I64 -> Iterator I64`